 And as the pandemic continues and evolves, Clubs are reopening their doors for in-person programming, maintaining hybrid in-person and virtual environments, helping kids get back on track academically and providing mental health support to address the stress of a multi-year pandemic on kids and teens.

-At Boys & Girls Clubs of The Twin Cities, all Club locations are currently closed for youth programming in accordance with the state’s COVID-19 mandates.
-Although Clubs are closed, the needs of the youth and families persist.
-Since April, Boys & Girls Clubs of the Twin Cities has provided more than 700 families with over 50,000 meals.
-Nearly 5,000 family wellness check-ins have been conducted – these calls focus on families’ immediate needs related to shelter, food, technology needs, and medical care (both physical and mental).
-The grant has also helped the Club strengthen virtual learning programs to ensure safe equitable access to internet connectivity and programming to support their youth members.
+Like many Clubs at the beginning of the pandemic, Boys & Girls Clubs of the Twin Cities closed for youth programming in accordance with the state’s COVID-19 mandates.
+But knowing the needs of the youth and families persisted, they provided more than 700 families with over 50,000 meals.
+Nearly 5,000 family wellness check-ins were conducted, focusing on families’ immediate needs related to shelter, food, technology and medical care (both physical and mental).

 “Boys & Girls Clubs of the Twin Cities is doing everything possible to keep our kids, staff, and volunteers protected from the spread of COVID-19,” said Shannon Mattson, vice president of development & communications.
 “We also have a responsibility during this time to increase support for our families as they now face additional challenges with school closures, work disruptions, and potential illness and health concerns.
 We have been connecting with each one of our families to make sure they have the support they need while also working in small virtual teams to strengthen and enhance curriculum, lesson plans, and general Club operations.”